Test files for testing playback / editing systems

 These AV sync test files have been created for Sync-One2, although they may also be handy in various other situations.
 The files are publicly available and freely available, but they are copyrighted.
 So, if using them, please provide credit to the source.

 A warning: If you upload any of these files to YouTube, the resulting file will, in many cases, be useless.
 YouTube’s backend video processing on uploaded content will mangle the file.
 Likewise, editing a file to remove or mask the website address or copyright notice may also render the file unsuitable for any accurate sync measurement.

 Files are organised by resolution and are available by following the buttons below.

 Testing a Live or Broadcast system

 For broadcast or live events, a Sync-Generator is recommended to be used in front of the camera.
 This is an accurate audio-video test pulse generator designed to be used in front of the camera.

 Please get in touch via the contact form or e-mail for details with the subject “streaming service details” of tests available via streaming services, ideally with your unit serial number.

 Disclaimer about files with AAC audio encoding

-In short, owing to how AAC works your system may read a different delay when comparing AAC encoded files to PCM encoded files.
-It is all dependant on how your system decodes AAC.
-In order to check the audio/video synchronization of your system, make sure to check with either PCM or AAC files depending on the audio format you use primarily on the system to calibrate.
+In short, owing to how AAC works, your system may read a different delay when comparing AAC encoded files to PCM encoded files.
+It is all dependent on how your system decodes AAC.
+To check your system’s audio/video synchronisation, check with either PCM or AAC files, depending on the audio format you use primarily on the system to calibrate.